 Let’s face it parenting all on its own is tough.
 When you add divorce to the mix, it feels like everything (and I mean everything) comes undone.

-Hands down one of the hardest parts is watching your kids hurt.
+Hands down one of the hardest parts of splitting up is watching your kids hurt.

 What is coaching?